- Medicare is a federal healthcare program, so moving from one state to another will not affect your basic benefits from original Medicare.

 There are some optional plans you can purchase to add onto or even replace original Medicare.

-To make sure your Medicare coverage isn’t disrupted when you move, you can take the following steps if you have a Medicare Advantage or Medicare Part D plan:
+To make sure your Medicare coverage isn’t disrupted when you move, you can take the following steps if you have a Medicare Advantage plan:

 - Contact your current plan before your move.